Can gut inflammation cause anxiety? Can the health of your gut microbiome really impact you on such a profound level?

 However, most of the time it is the wrong types of microbes that begin to inhabit the gut at high levels.
 Usually this is due to a poor diet of processed foods that are high in gluten, refined sugars, and other chemicals that are a major driver of leaky gut.

-Then we have opportunistic and pathogenic microbes that if allowed to proliferate, they will produce neurotransmitters in the gut that go to the brain that can cause you to have anxiety or a panic disorder.
+Then we have opportunistic and pathogenic microbes that if allowed to proliferate, will produce neurotransmitters in the gut that go to the brain that can cause you to have anxiety or a panic disorder.

 The Hypothalamic-Pituitary-Adrenal Axis Connection to Gut Inflammation and Anxiety